 2. Lebanon's Scriptr: The IoT application marketplace had closed their round of investment in March with $5M for their Series-A funding, led by Middle East Venture Partners (MEVP).
 The startup allows users to build their own IoT projects with secure endpoints and logic for the Internet of Things, as well as to create APIs to connect data, events, and orchestration to enterprise systems.
 The startup also offers solutions in fields as diverse as automotive, manufacturing, and healthcare.

-3. Egypt's Vezeeta: in January, the Healthcare industry-leading platform landed an investment of $5M for their Series-B investment from Silicon Badia invest, which helped the startup grow regionally by expanding in Lebanon and Jordan.
+3. Egypt's Vezeeta: in January, the Healthcare industry-leading platform landed an investment of $5M for their Series-B investment from Emirati BECO Capital, Swedish Vostok New Ventures, Jordan’s Silicon Badia, and Egypt’s Technology Development Fund (TDF), which helped the startup grow regionally by expanding in Lebanon and Jordan.
+Now, it scored another $500,000 round, from Endeavor Catalyst Fund, in its first investment in Egypt.
 Vezeeta is considered one of the easiest ways to search for doctors in your neighbourhood across different fields and book a meeting with them at their availability and check out the reviews, rating, and fees of each one of them.

 4. Jordan's Liwwa: The intermediary online platform between individual investors and small and medium-sized startups, founded in 2013 by Ahmed Moor, raised $2M in March from Silicon Badia invest.
 So far, Liwwa has underwritten a total of $4.4M across 150 loans, taking the region's entrepreneurial ecosystem by storm.
 The idea is simple: if you have a startup and need a push, you can submit a loan application through the website, and your campaign will be posted on their website for the investors to check it out.